 Entrepreneurs

-Startup founders: Secure approval for a business idea from an accredited incubator or government body.
+- Startup founders: Own an economic project with minimum value of AED 500,000 and secure approval from an accredited incubator or government body.

 Exceptional Talents